SkylineCommunications/dataminer-docs/connector-help/connector_help/TeamCast_Neptune.md

 ## DataMiner Connectivity Framework

-This driver supports the usage of DCF and can only be used on a DMA with **8.5.8.5** as the minimum version.
+This connector supports the usage of DCF and can only be used on a DMA with **8.5.8.5** as the minimum version.